John Lewis' celebration of life begins in Alabama: Six day journey to start in Troy and Selma

 The son of sharecroppers, he worked alongside his siblings on his family's land, tending the fields and animals.
 The young Lewis would preach to the chickens to practice his craft.

+Due to the coronavirus pandemic, which has worsened in Lewis' home state of Alabama, the family has requested that everyone wear a face mask to prevent mourners and onlookers from spreading the virus.

 Other planned events to commemorate the historic icon include a procession to the Edmund Pettus Bridge in Selma on Sunday-- the site of a bloody face-off between police and protesters in 1965, where Lewis and other demonstrators were beaten with clubs by state troopers-- before Lewis lies in repose at the Alabama Capitol.

-He will be flown to Washington, D.C. on Monday to lie in state at the U.S. Capitol, with a public viewing.
+He will be flown to Washington, D.C. on Monday and his casket will make several stops throughout the city, including at the Martin Luther King, Jr. Memorial near the National Mall.
+He will then lie in state at the U.S. Capitol, with a public viewing.

+The honor to lay in the nation's Capitol Rotunda has been given to more than 30 distinguished figures in American history, including and most recently the late Sen. John McCain and late Rep. Elijah Cummings.

 Lewis will then be flown to Atlanta, where he will lie in state at the Georgia Capitol Wednesday, before his final internment on Thursday.